 24As long as I have known you, you have been defiant toward the LORD.

-25When I lay prostrate before the LORD a-those forty days and forty nights,-a because the LORD was determined to destroy you, 26I prayed to the LORD and said, “O Lord God, do not annihilate Your very own people, whom You redeemed in Your majesty and whom You freed from Egypt with a mighty hand.
+25When I lay prostrate before the LORD a-those forty days and forty nights,-a because the LORD was determined to destroy you, 26I prayed to the LORD and said, “O Lord GOD, do not annihilate Your very own people, whom You redeemed in Your majesty and whom You freed from Egypt with a mighty hand.
 27Give thought to Your servants, Abraham, Isaac, and Jacob, and pay no heed to the stubbornness of this people, its wickedness, and its sinfulness.
 28Else the country from which You freed us will say, ‘It was because the LORD was powerless to bring them into the land that He had promised them, and because He rejected them, that He brought them out to have them die in the wilderness.’
 29Yet they are Your very own people, whom You freed with Your great might and Your outstretched arm.”

 10 1Thereupon the LORD said to me, “Carve out two tablets of stone like the first, and come up to Me on the mountain; and make an ark of wood.
 2I will inscribe on the tablets the commandments that were on the first tablets that you smashed, and you shall deposit them in the ark.”